 - Conflicting information, such as comparable homes selling for wildly different prices for no apparent reason.

 Complex property appraisals can be both challenging and profitable for the residential appraiser.
-It’s important to consider that a complex property will require more time and expertise, so you’ll want to set the fee accordingly.
-For more insights, enroll in our top-rated CE course, Complex Properties: The Odd Side of Appraisal.
+It’s important to consider that a complex property will require more time and expertise, and you will want to set the fee accordingly.
+For more insights, enroll in our CE course, Complex Properties: The Odd Side of Appraisal.